qiskit-community/qiskit-textbook/documentation/ch-prerequisites/linear_algebra.rst

-involves taking the first row of the first matrix, and multiplying each element by its “partner” in the first column of the second matrix (the first number of the row is multiplied by the first number of the column, second number of the row and second number of column, etc.) These new numbers are then added up, and we have the first element of the first row of the new matrix!
+involves taking the first row of the first matrix, and multiplying each element by its “partner” in the first column of the second matrix (the first number of the row is multiplied by the first number of the column, second number of the row by the second number of column, etc.) These new numbers are then added up, and we have the first element of the first row of the new matrix!
 To fill in the rest of the first row, we repeat this process for the second, third, etc. columns of the second matrix.